 You are the biggest role model that your children are going to have, so whether you walk your toddler through how to eat with their knife and fork, or you sit down with your teenager and apply for college while they’re doing their own applications, you’re going to rub off on your kids.
 Teenagers need guidance and while they would never admit that they want to follow in your footsteps, many do.
 The most powerful role model in the world for your children isn’t a celebrity or a sporting great, it’s you – so, it’s up to you to learn how to be the most positive role model that ever lived.
 With the three tips below, you can get started!

-Be Open.
-Children need some humanity, some reality and a dash of vulnerability from you to know that it’s okay to feel their feelings.
+Children need some humanity, some reality, and a dash of vulnerability from you to know that it’s okay to feel their feelings.
 If you make mistakes, don’t hide them.
 If you feel low and need to show your emotions, don’t hide them.
 Be open and show them that it’s okay to feel something.

 Your children are going to go into the world functioning, happy and secure adults – or not – depending on the role model you are.
 Take the time to teach them slowly and appreciate them gently.
 You matter to them the most – the rest of the world’s opinions simply don’t count.